reqT/reqT/docs/lab1.md

 * Run the `hello-reqt.scala` program from within vscode.

-* Study the code of `reqt.Model` companion and members here: https://github.com/reqT/reqT-lang/blob/main/src/main/scala/
+* Study the code of `reqt.Model` companion and members [here](https://github.com/reqT/reqT-lang/blob/main/src/main/scala/)

-* Try out some methods on Model by editing your scala program.
+* Try out some methods on Model by developing and running your scala program in vscode.